tpeulen/chinet/doc/installation.rst

 Windows
 ^^^^^^^
 On windows ``fluomodlib`` is best compiled with the `Visual Studio 2017 <https://visualstudio.microsoft.com/>`_.
-For compilation the Visual Studio Community edition is sufficient.
+For compilation the Visual Studion Community edition is sufficient.
 In addition to Visual Studio the libraries and the include files as listed above need to be installed.
 The prebuilt binaries are compiled on Windows 10 with using 64bit anaconda Python environments `miniconda <https://docs.conda.io/en/latest/miniconda.html>`_ using the conda build recipe that is provided with the source code in the ``conda-recipe`` folder.